by Bruce Tharpe

 Install the Servos and Air Valves.
 These linkages are not provided with the ARF package.
 I decided to use 2-56 threaded rods with nylon clevises, connected to the servo arms with low-tech, but trustworthy "Z" bends.
 As you can see, the air valves only move about 1/4" (6 mm), so use short servo arms and program the endpoints carefully so the servos do not stall.
 At this point, either valve can be used for retracts and the other for brakes.

-Attach the Air Lines to the Valves.
+Click to Enlarge Attach the Air Lines to the Valves.
 As you can see, there is quite a jumble of air lines at the valves.
 They will all tuck neatly under the nose, so your main concern is to avoid kinks.
-Route all of the air lines down through the oval cutout and through the hole you made in the bulkhead.
+Route all of the air lines down through the oval cutout in the tray and the holes in the bulkhead.
 Leave enough slack in the air lines so you can pull out the plywood tray as shown in the photo.

 The fill valves provided with the retract system are Festo one-way valves.
 These work fine, but they do not fit the air lines.
 The solution is to use 4mm tubing (typical turbine fuel tubing) for the fill valves.
 Where the larger tubing meets the "T" fitting, use a short piece of air line on the barb, then force the 4mm tubing over the smaller tubing.
 When not in use, my fill valves are secured to the air tanks using another strip of velcro.
 Notice the brake fill valve is marked with yellow tape.